FusionAuth/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 Configuring email depends on if you are running FusionAuth through Docker or directly on your local machine.
 Both options are given below and both use _maildev_ — a Node.js mock SMTP server.

+You need to use Docker version 18 or greater on Mac or Windows.
+Version 20 is needed on Linux to support `host.docker.internal`.

+    extra_hosts:
+      - "host.docker.internal:host-gateway"

 #### Option 1 — Docker
 - Open the `docker-compose.yml` file for FusionAuth and overwrite it with the following text.
 This will add a maildev service, and give it a network linked to FusionAuth.
     ```dockerfile